dhanys24/for-study/README.md

 Link here : https://insights.stackoverflow.com/survey.

 This project is made to answer these 3 questions :
-1. What is the most popular programming language in the world from time to time?
+1. What is the most popular programming language in the world from 2016 to 2019 ?
 2. What is the fastest growing programming language in the world?
 3. What is the highest paying programming language?